Skip to main content

 Faculty Overview

-Dr. Karanfil has made significant scientific contributions (detailed below) in the areas of (i.) adsorption processes; (ii.) disinfection by-product formation; (iii.) wildfire impacts in water treatment; and (iv.) environmental treatment technologies:
+Dr. Karanfil has made significant scientific contributions (detailed below) in the areas of (i.) environmental treatment technologies, (ii.) disinfection by-product formation, (iii.) adsorption processes, and (iv.) wildfire impacts in water treatment.

-(i) Adsorption Processes: Dr. Karanfil and his students have elucidated and advanced our understanding of the removal mechanisms of synthetic organic contaminants (SOCs) as well as natural organic matter by carbonaceous adsorbents (activated carbons, carbon fibers, carbon nanotubes, graphenes, ion exchange resins, microplastics).
-Dr. Karanfil has tailored sorbents for selective removal of target compounds from water and wastewaters.
-He has developed quantitative structure relationships for modeling SOC adsorption by carbon nanotubes, which opened a new area of research in literature.
+- Adsorption Processes: Karanfil and his students have elucidated and advanced our understanding of the removal mechanisms of synthetic organic contaminants (SOCs) as well as natural organic matter by carbonaceous adsorbents (activated carbons, carbon fibers, carbon nanotubes, graphenes, ion exchange resins, microplastics).
+Karanfil has tailored sorbents for the selective removal of target compounds from water and wastewater.
+He has developed quantitative structure relationships for modeling SOC adsorption by carbon nanotubes, which opened a new area of research in the literature.
 His publications from the adsorption work have been highly cited, indicating utilization by the scientific community.
-His work has guided the selection of sorbents and in designing and operating effective adsorbers and ion-exchange systems for water and wastewater treatment.
+His work has guided the selection of sorbents and the design and operation of effective adsorbers and ion-exchange systems for water and wastewater treatment.
 He has developed and produced carbonaceous adsorbents, including their scale-up for commercial production, from agricultural waste products for their valorization and reuse.
 His recent work has also examined the adsorptive interactions of microplastics in the environment.
 Furthermore, his adsorption research documented the potentially negative environmental impacts of the release of carbon nanotubes in natural systems.

 Class Information